luciebinder/ws-openness-2025/content/1_github/account_ws.md

 # Setting Up a GitHub Account

-First things first, let us set up a GitHub account.
+We ask you to set up a GitHub account in preparation for the workshop.
+So let's get started:

 **1. Go to the GitHub website**: Open a web browser and navigate to [github.com](https://github.com/).